-Combine accident closes I-80 bridge on-ramp
+UPDATE: On-ramp reopens after combine accident on I-80 bridge

-RAPIDS CITY, Ill.
-(KWQC) – Police closed the westbound on-ramp on the Illinois side of the I-80 Bridge on Friday afternoon after a tractor combine apparently fell onto the roadway while being transported.
+Police closed the westbound on-ramp on the Illinois side of the I-80 Bridge on Friday afternoon after a tractor combine apparently fell onto the roadway while being transported.

 Viewer Jay Wolf told KWQC traffic is moving both directors on the bridge itself, but vehicles in Illinois are unable to access the Iowa-bound on-ramp as of 4:15 p.m.